-1. 73 to 80 academic quarter hours in the Common Courses listed on page 23, plus 6 quarter hours of physical education activity courses.
+1. 73 to 80 academic quarter hours in the Common Courses listed on page 36, plus 6 quarter hours of physical education activity courses.

-3. 52 to 59 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.
+- 2. The 48 quarter hours in the major listed below. - 3.
+52 to 59 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.
 Electives will be selected in consultation with the Adviser to Elementary Majors from these fields: art, English, geography, history, home economics, music, science, and sociology.